 "You're insane!
 Your desire is to stand at the top of this great age of pirates!"
 A hint of fear crept itself into Coby's voice at the thought of the boy he had unwittingly started to like dying a gruesome death.
 "Don't tell me you're going to the Grand Line!
 Are you after One Piece!?"
 The boy nodded, confirming his suspicion.
 Coby continued shaking his head.
 "It's impossible, Luffy!
 Give up now before you get yourself killed!
 I know I just met you and have no right to order you around, but I don't want you to die a premature death!"

 Technically, he didn't know them yet, which felt weird, but it hadn't been difficult to come to the decision that he would recruit every one of them.
 Luffy was no saint; he wouldn't go out of his way to help people he didn't know if he had no direct reason to do so.
-But with people who he knew as his comrades, people that he knew were suffering and had such bright potential for both goodness and greatness, there wasn't much debate when it came to what his actions would be.
+But with people who he knew as his comrades, people that he knew were suffering and had such bright potential for both goodness and greatness, there wasn't much of a decision to make.

 "I wonder if I can be like that."
 Coby's quiet voice pulled him out of his thoughts.
 "I wonder if I can live with no doubts, confidently fulfilling my ambitions."